 Illinois voters do not need to register by political party or declare a political party membership or preference.
 However, voters may select a specific political party’s ballot at their polling place when voting in a primary election.

-Cook County closes registration 28 days before an election.
+Cook County voter registration closes 28 days before an election.

-For information on upcoming elections, please visit the Cook County Clerk's website.
+For information on upcoming elections, please visit the Cook County Clerk - Election Homepage.

 To register to vote you must be: